communication

 3. Create energy and enthusiasm in the minds of your listeners with your voice.
 Variety is the spice of a great communicator.
 Use your voice to communicate meaning by varying your pitch, melody, tempo, phrasing, and tone of voice.
 Use your voice to capture your listener's attention and highlight your important points.
 Flat, boring voices are like a sleeping pill for your listeners.

-4. Be direct, sincere and honest in all of your business communication.
-People will respect you and develop trust and confidence in you professionally.
-Many communicators face the pitfall of "using too many pillows".
 “Pillows” are the ways you “beat around the bush”.
 Using hedge words such as “kind of, sort of, just a little” dilute your message and your effectiveness as a communicator.
 The phenomenon of “too many pillows” typically occurs when you are communicating a difficult message i.e. confronting an employee, delegating tasks, providing constructive criticism.

 Don't let your listener walk away without understanding your point of view.
 Misunderstandings begin here.
 Use direct language and be aware of your tone of voice and body language.
 Your tone of voice and body language must support your words.
 People most assuredly will believe your tone and body language.
 When you are uncertain if you have communicated your point well, ask for confirmation from your listener.
 It’s better to clear up any misunderstanding up front.